June 25, 2026Kennedy Caucus Room

 The Disclosure Foundation

 The Disclosure Foundation is a nonpartisan 501(c)(3) nonprofit dedicated to advancing the understanding of unidentified anomalous phenomena (UAP).
-We unite policy research, legal support, and public education to shape a post-disclosure future.
+We unite policy leadership, legal action, and public education to shape a post-disclosure future.

 Our work includes public forums and media initiatives, evidence-based resources for policymakers, and confidential support for those who come forward.